billymaximoff/billymaximoff.github.io/_pages/about-eng.md

 # __So, what does this blog write about?__

-Once, talking to an 'industry-bro', we suddenly realized that without working together (even working together), there is very little 'context' for Product guys to sit down and tell each other happy and sad stories about Product life.
+Once, talking to an 'industry-bro', we suddenly realized that without working together (even working together), there is very little context for Product guys to sit down and tell each other happy and sad stories about Product life.
 Besides, not telling, writing down is very easy to forget, so many hard-won experiences are swept away by the wind 🍃.

 <div class="gallery-box">
     <div class="gallery">